ostrolucky/app-event-dispatcher/README.md

 As you can see, symfony event dispatcher violates [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) hard and makes writing new listeners very repetitive with lot of boilerplate.
-And even if you decide type safety isn't worth it so you skip all of this argument validation, you are still required to write docblocks if you want your IDE understand what type of arguments you are working with.
+And even if you decide type safety isn't worth it so you skip all of this argument validation, you are still required to write annotations if you want your IDE understand what type of arguments you are working with.